srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     As we saw previously, Azure is supported by a series of datacenters that are placed in regions all around the world.
 When you create something in Azure, you deploy it to one of these datacenter locations.

-    > [!NOTE] When picking a datacenter to host your app, keep in mind that picking a datacenter close to your end users will decrease load/response times.
+    > **Note**:  When picking a datacenter to host your app, keep in mind that picking a datacenter close to your end users will decrease load/response times.
 If you are on the other side of the world from your end users, you should not be picking the datacenter nearest you.

 1. At the bottom of the blade, click **Create**.